 GeneCards Summary for CHRM1 Gene

 CHRM1 (Cholinergic Receptor Muscarinic 1) is a Protein Coding gene.
-Diseases associated with CHRM1 include Asthma 1 and Heart Block, Congenital.
-Among its related pathways are Calcium signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and phosphatidylinositol phospholipase C activity.
+Diseases associated with CHRM1 include Heart Block, Congenital and Pelizaeus-Merzbacher Disease.
+Among its related pathways are Circadian entrainment and Monoamine GPCRs.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and phosphatidylinositol phospholipase C activity.
 An important paralog of this gene is CHRM5.